-I am a biocultural anthropologist studying how colonialism, imperialism, and their resistors shape our DNA and the landscapes in which we live.
+I am a biocultural anthropologist working at the intersections of genomics and feminist, queer, and Indigenous Science and Technology Studies (STS).
 I completed my Ph.D. in 2017 at the University of Texas at Austin.
 Prior to joining the faculty at Mason, I completed a three year postdoctoral fellowship with the Neukom Institute for Computational Science and the Department of Anthropology at Dartmouth College.
 In addition to working within the Department of Sociology and Anthropology and Women and Gender Studies at Mason, I am also affiliated with the Indigenous Science, Technology, and Society Lab in the Faculty of Native Studies at the University of Alberta and am also a core founding faculty member of the Summer internship for INdigenous peoples in Genomics (SING) Canada.

 Smith RWA.
 2021.
 Imperial Terroir: Toward A Queer Molecular Ecology of Colonial Masculinities.
 Current Anthropology.

 Smith RWA, Springs L, Reynolds AW, Bolnick DA.
 2020.
 Making Kin in a Postgenomic World: Indigenous Belonging after the Genome.
 In: Daniels: In and Beyond the Law.
 Nathalie Kermoal and Chris Andersen, eds.
 Edmonton: University of Alberta Press.

 Tung TA, Smith RWA, Creanza N, Monroe C, Bolnick DA, Kemp BM.
 2020.
 Constrained Agency while Negotiating Spanish Colonialism: A Bioarchaeological, Isotopic, and Ancient DNA Study of the Vinchos Cave Mummies, Ayacucho, Peru.
 Bioarchaeology International.